klattimer/pyods/README.md

 # PyODS

+## ARCHIVED

+As apple no longer uses ODS for disk sharing this project is now obsolete.
+I leave it here as a study in how to do some stuff for programmers to learn from, and tinkerers who need to share a CD drive with a laptop running an old version of Mac OS to achieve their goals.

 ### An Online Disk Server written in python

 The Python Online Disk Server allows you to serve cd/dvd/bluray optical drives and iso images to multiple Mac OS